 Step #3: Do Your Heavier Edits in Photoshop

 While you can use Photoshop to do all of the editing on an image, Lightroom is the recommended program to use when it comes to your basic edits.
 However, if there are images that need more attention and heavier edits, Photoshop is the best tool to use.

 If you’re looking to remove red eyes or unwanted elements, then after you export the image from Lightroom, you can open it in Photoshop to work on these specific edits.
 Keep in mind, Photoshop will add an extra step to your workflow, so determine if this is something that is necessary or not.

 If the thought of editing every single image from your event gives you a migraine, consider outsourcing this part of your photography workflow.
 There are companies that specialize in editing and can help you with the culling and editing, allowing you to free up your time and work on other parts of your photography business.

 At first, it might be scary to let go of this part of the workflow, especially since editing can feel very personal.
 But, don’t let this hold you back from really improving your process!
 Oftentimes, editing companies or individual editors will work with you to learn your specific editing style so they can match your brand.

-The Take-Away: Your photography workflow may depend on whether you need to use both Photoshop and Lightroom.
-While sorting and choosing images can be time-consuming, photo editing software can make the working process simple.
+Your digital photo workflow may depend on whether you need to use both Photoshop and Lightroom.
+While sorting and choosing images can be time consuming, photo editing software can make the working process simple.
 If you don’t want to spend time doing this, look into outsourcing this portion of your photography workflow to a company or person.